jinzhijiang/countly-sdk-flutter-bridge/example/integration_test/server_tests/notes.md

 - validate that begin session request is still there

 ## BM_201A_backoffDelay
-Respond from the mock server with a timeout which will trigger backoff mechanism and request are younger then 12 hours and there are requests less then %10 of max request queue
+Respond from the mock server with a timeout which will trigger backoff mechanism and request are younger than 12 hours and there are requests less then %10 of max request queue

 Config: